DavidS/DavidS.github.io/_posts/2022-09-25-unversal-pipeline-compiler.md

 tags: ci continuous-integration pipeline definition compiler python rust experiment design
 ---

+What if there were a magical universal pipeline compiler that could take any project and create a functional, beautiful pipeline for any CI provider to cover the basics, and allow infrastructure-independent enhancements by developers?

 ## Introduction

-What follows is a dramatic re-enactment of a couple of days of processing a lifetime of painful "second day" experiences with programming ecosystems.
+[What follows is a dramatic re-enactment of a couple of days of processing a lifetime of painful "second day" experiences with programming ecosystems.]

 While - or maybe because - my [last project](https://twitter.com/dev_el_ops/status/1573756127455608838) was specific to [CircleCI](https://circleci.com) one thought that didn't leave me was how annoying it was to set up the basic CI pipeline to get linting, testing and build the rust code when the project itself had no special needs.
 What can be done?
 It's weird how we have an automatic method for running services ([buildpacks](https://buildpacks.io/)), but - coming from an operational background (its inventors are PaaS privoders, now part of the [CNCF]) - I'm not surprised that they are absolutely lacking on the software development side.
 With Heroku's recent departure from the OSS field, I'm also not expecting any more innovation from that side.
 And finally, building a container and building a package (or binary for that matter) are different things.
 What can we do?